Quick Summary

 first input delay

-How to Improve Cumulative Layout Shift Scores on WordPress
+How to Improve Cumulative Layout Shift Scores on WordPress?

 cumulative layout shift